-Resolution on the Risk Posed to Great Lakes Basin Water Resources and the Health of Residents by Sulfide-Ore Copper Mining
+The Risk Posed to Great Lakes Basin Water Resources and the Health of Residents by Sulfide-Ore Copper Mining

-WHEREAS, restoration and protection of the Great Lakes requires maintenance of healthy watersheds and clean water in the tributaries to the Great Lakes; and WHEREAS, sulfide-ore copper mining is a type of hardrock mining; and

-WHEREAS, data from the U.S. Environmental Protection Agency (EPA) Toxic Release Inventory show hardrock mining, including sulfide-ore copper mining, to be the nation's largest toxic polluter; and

-WHEREAS, the EPA estimates that hardrock mining is responsible for the contamination of streams in the headwaters of more than 40% of watersheds in the western United States;2 and

-WHEREAS, even in arid places, sulfide-ore copper mining has a record of long-lasting water pollution, despite environmental review document predictions to the contrary;^{3, 4, 5, 6, 7, 8, 9} and whereas, sulfate pollution contributes to the formation and bioaccumulation of methylmercury in aquatic food chains, 14 such that though concentrations of total mercury and methylmercury in water may be deemed safe for human consumption as drinking water, methylmercury concentration levels in fish - especially sought-after game fish species such as bass, walleye, northern pike, and lake trout - may reach levels up to 106x greater than in the water column; 15 and
+- WHEREAS, restoration and protection of the Great Lakes requires maintenance of healthy watersheds and clean water in the tributaries to the Great Lakes; and - WHEREAS, sulfide-ore copper mining is a type of hardrock mining; and - WHEREAS, data from the U.S. Environmental Protection Agency (EPA) Toxics Release Inventory show hardrock mining, including sulfide-ore copper mining, is the nation's largest toxic polluter1 and has contaminated streams in the headwaters of more than 40% of watersheds in the western United States;2 and - WHEREAS, even in arid places, sulfide-ore copper mining has a record of long-lasting water pollution, despite environmental review document predictions to the contrary;^{3, 4, 5, 6, 7, 8, 9} and - WHEREAS, no sulfide-ore copper mine has operated and closed without polluting surrounding surface waters and groundwater;^{10, 11, 12, 13} and - WHEREAS, sulfide-ore copper mining water pollution in the Duluth Complex contains sulfates and heavy metals such as cadmium, lead, arsenic, copper, nickel, and mercury, which are toxic to aquatic life and harmful to human health; and - WHEREAS, sulfate pollution contributes to the formation and bioaccumulation of methylmercury in aquatic food chains,14 such that, though concentrations of total mercury and methylmercury in water may be deemed safe for human consumption as drinking water, methylmercury concentration levels in fish especially sought-after game fish species such as bass, walleye, northern pike, and lake trout may reach levels up to 106 times greater than in the water column;15 and - WHEREAS, aquatic wildlife and human adults whose diet is heavy in fish also are likely to receive harmful levels of methylmercury;16 and - WHEREAS, nursing infants who have never eaten fish still receive methylmercury through their mothers' breast milk;17 and

-WHEREAS, no sulfide-ore copper mine has operated and closed without polluting surrounding surface waters and groundwater; 10, 11, 12, 13 and

-WHEREAS, sulfide-ore copper mining water pollution in the Duluth Complex contains sulfates and heavy metals such as cadmium, lead, arsenic, copper, nickel, and mercury, which are toxic to aquatic life and harmful to human health; and

-WHEREAS, aquatic wildlife and human adults whose diet is heavy in fish also are likely to receive harmful levels of methylmercury; 16 and

-WHEREAS, nursing infants who have never eaten fish still receive methylmercury through their mothers' breast milk;17 and

-WHEREAS, fetal blood appears to concentrate methylmercury to levels 1.7 times higher than maternal blood; 18 and

-WHEREAS, methylmercury is a potent developmental neurotoxin to which the human fetus, nursing babies, and young children are most at risk, such that even small amounts of mercury damage developing brains; 19 and

-WHEREAS, a Minnesota Department of Health study found that 10% of newborns in the Minnesota portion of the Lake Superior basin have blood methylmercury levels greater than 5.8 μg/L (the U.S. EPA Reference Dose for methylmercury), a level associated with loss of IQ;20 and

-WHEREAS, sulfate and other pollutants generated by sulfide-ore copper mining is projected to continue for centuries;21 now therefore be it

-RESOLVED, that the Great Lakes Legislative Caucus recognizes the environmental challenges posed by proposed sulfide-ore copper mining in the St. Louis River Watershed and elsewhere in the Great Lakes Basin to human health and the restoration and protection of the Great Lakes; and be it further
+- WHEREAS, fetal blood appears to concentrate methylmercury to levels 1.7 times higher than maternal blood;18 and - WHEREAS, methylmercury is a potent developmental neurotoxin to which the human fetus, nursing babies, and young children are most at risk, such that even small amounts of mercury damage developing brains;19 and - WHEREAS, a Minnesota Department of Health study found that 10% of newborns in the Minnesota portion of the Lake Superior basin have blood methylmercury levels greater than 5.8 μg/L (the U.S. EPA Reference Dose for methylmercury), a level associated with loss of IQ;20 and - WHEREAS, sulfate and other pollutants generated by sulfide-ore copper mining is projected to continue for centuries;21 now therefore be it - RESOLVED, that the Great Lakes-St. Lawrence Legislative Caucus recognizes the environmental challenges posed by proposed sulfide-ore copper mining in the St. Louis River Watershed and elsewhere in the Great Lakes Basin to human health and the restoration and protection of the Great Lakes; and be it further